Alaska Airlines

 Lack of integration

-Despite its importance, the MEL Live Catalog’s separation from the main platform forces technicians to switch tools, slowing workflows.
+Despite its importance, the MEL Live Catalog’s separation from the main platform forces technicians to switch tools, slowing down everyday workflows.

 03